top of page

 At some point you may wish to venture in to more specialist types of fishing such as Carp or Predator styles of Angling.
 These techniques require different equipment and terminal tackle & generally the cost of getting started is much higher.

-Although you don't have to spend lots of money, there is market for the latest tech including remote controlled bait boats, electronic bite alarms & sonar, bivvy shelters, bed chairs and lots of gadgets to keep you comfortable in the elements.
+Although you don't have to spend lots of money, there is a huge market for the latest tech including remote controlled bait boats, electronic bite alarms & sonar, bivvy shelters, bed chairs and lots of gadgets to keep you comfortable in the elements.

 Remote control bait boat.png